|

 California, Irvine.
 In particular, the members of the

-involves projects in applied materials science, for example
+in applied materials science for example development of

 |